tytydraco/yessleep/out/Disgruntled_Employee.md

 I wait for it.

-Voices cry out in unison: "Happy birthday, Dan!" followed them singing "Happy Birthday to You."
+Voices cry out in unison: "Happy birthday, Dan!" followed by them singing "Happy Birthday to You."

 I go to the lunch room doorway and peer in.
 They're crowded around the Executive Director, who stands over his cake, beaming.
 When they finish singing they break out in applause.
 It looks like most of the bigwigs from the Accounting and Legal Departments are gathered, along with the Twenty-seventh Floor Office Manager, Rochelle.
 She begins to cut the cake and serve out slices on paper plates.
 None of them seem to notice that the center of the cake has a slightly reddish-brown tint.
 I watch as they begin to eat.